efabless/EF_LDOR1V8/characterization/readme.md

 * noise
     - Output noise spectrum is plotted within a range of frequency from 10 Hz to 1000Hz
 * power_suppy_ripple_rejection
-    - power suppy ripple rejection (psrr) is calculated at different levels of freuencies (10 Hz to 100KHz)
+    - power supply ripple rejection (psrr) is calculated at different levels of frequencies (10 Hz to 100KHz)
 * startup
-    - start up time is calculated at load current of mA and with different rising times from 1us to 100us.
+    - start-up time is calculated at a load current of mA and with different rising times from 1us to 100us.
 * temperature_coefficient
-    - temperature_coefficient (tc) is calculated within temperatue range from 0 to 70 oC (Commercial Temperature Range)
+    - temperature_coefficient (tc) is calculated within the temperatue range from 0 to 70 oC (Commercial Temperature Range)